Do you want to get more likes on your Facebook business page?

 By showing your feed on your site, you can display your Facebook page to as many people as possible.
 Plus, the people who see your site and your page are already targeted — they’re prospects who have already shown interest in what you have to offer.

-Check out this helpful guide on adding social media feeds to WordPress to find out how you can start doing this.
+Check out this helpful guide on how to add Facebook feeds to WordPress to find out how you can start doing this.

 8. Include Your Facebook URL on Emails